rlporter24/Amplicon-dual-index-demux/README.md

   If line 4 already reads\
   `configfile: “config/test_config.yaml”`\
   then no edit is necessary.
 Next, run:\
-  `snakemake --cores 1`\
+  `snakemake --cores 1` (or replace 1 with the desired number of cores for this run)\
-  This should take about 5 minutes or fewer, and will run a test analysis using ‘config/test_fastq.txt’, ‘config/test_samplesheet.txt’ and test files included in /fastq_data/test/.
+  This should take under 5 minutes, and will run a test analysis using ‘config/test_fastq.txt’, ‘config/test_samplesheet.txt’ and test files included in /fastq_data/test/.
 The output files will be generated in the ‘workflow/test_out/’ directory.
 If the run is successful, the following outputs should be generated in ‘workflow/test_out/trimmed’:\
  <img src="https://github.com/rlporter24/Amplicon-dual-index-demux/blob/main/images/testSuccessOutputs.png?raw=true" alt="Alt Text" width="400" height="1000">\
   If these files are generated in ‘trimmed’, the run has been successful!
   To exit the container, simply type ‘exit’, or stay in the container to run the actual analysis.